 Technical Insights: How VPNs Work

 A VPN creates a secure, encrypted tunnel between your device and a VPN server.
-When you connect to the internet through this tunnel, your data is encrypted before it leaves your device and decrypted only when it reaches the VPN server.
-The server then forwards your requests to the internet, masking your original IP address with its own.
+Your data gets encrypted before it leaves your device and only gets decrypted when it hits the VPN server.
+Then the server sends your requests out to the internet, but it's using its own IP address instead of yours.

 Use Cases: Who Should Use a VPN?